GOV.UK has clearly stated its commitment to open standards. Source: GOV.UK.

 Audit your PDF content

-Conduct a content audit that logs all the PDFs in your organisation.
+Conduct a content audit that logs all the PDFs in your organisation - download our PDF audit checklist for free.
 List each document, where it sits, who owns and updates it, and what information it contains.
 You’ll also want to know if it’s up to date, whether it’s compliant and what audiences use it.
 (N.B.
 Audits are a heavy lift, but can easily be outsourced to an agency like ours if you’d like a hand).
 Content audits are time-consuming, but the insight you’ll gain is really worthwhile.

 - Plan to shift your PDF content to HTML